digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

 ---

-> NOTE: information is specific to low model clusters due to project only involving 1 S1 Forte cluster and 1 S1 Pursuit cluster to date
+> information is specific to low model clusters due to project only involving 1 S1 Forte cluster and 1 S1 Pursuit cluster to date
+{: .block-note}

 ---